LLNL/RAJA/docs/sphinx/feature/forall.rst

 arguments for the execution policies.
 For information on available RAJA execution policies, see :ref:`policies-label`.

-.. note:: All RAJA forall and forallN methods are in the namespace ``RAJA``.
+.. note:: * All RAJA forall and forallN methods are in the namespace ``RAJA``.
+          * Each loop traversal method is templated on an *execution policy*, or multiple execution policies for the case of ``forallN``.

 The ``RAJA::forall`` templates abstract standard C-style for loops.
 For example, a C-style loop like::